 For the adventurous

 Spend some of your me-time in the tranquillity of MacRitchie Reservoir, Singapore’s oldest reservoir.
-Learn more about Singapore’s past by browsing the information boards along the reservoir’s walking trails while enjoying the lush scenery.
+Learn more about Singapore’s past by browsing the information boards along the reservoir’s walking trails while enjoying the lush scenery as well as chance encounters with monkeys and monitor lizards.

 Alternatively, clock in a good cardio workout and meet new people by joining a bike tour.
 Discover some of Singapore’s hidden treasures in Chinatown, Haji Lane and more as you cycle through the city’s streets.
 A friendly local guide will lead you through carefully designed routes, where you can explore the city’s quieter streets and visit lesser-known hangout spots frequented by locals.